DavidJKTofan/davidjktofan.me/content/post/a-journey-into-digital-privacy/index.md

 * Your **Firewall** should definitely be on.
 * If you travel a lot, or somebody else uses your laptop too, turn on FileVault (or **device encryption**).
 * Review your **Privacy (App) permissions** (e.g. what Apps have access to your Location Services?)
+* Uninstall or delete any Apps you do not need or you do not use at all.
 * And please (*please*) [use a strong password](https://www.kaspersky.com/resource-center/threats/how-to-create-a-strong-password).

 If you are using a Mac and you want to go even further, here a few tips we recommend you checking out: